AlphaLFC/notes/CTC/CTC.md

+% Connectionist Temporal Classification: \
-# The Gritty Details of Connectionist Temporal Classification
+The Gritty Details

-Yi Wang
+% Yi Wang
+% Oct 2015

 Connectionist Temporal Classification (CTC) is a technique that adds a specially designed top layer to Recurrent Neural Networks (RNN) to